Bombus mesomelas

 Bombus mesomelas (also called black-backed bumblebee) is a species of bumblebees.

 Description

 Range

 The nominate form lives in the Cantabrian Mountains, in the Pyrenees, the Alps, the Apennines, in the Giant Mountains and in the Carpathian Mountains, less often in the Central European Central Mountains.
 The subspecies Bombus mesomelas alboluteus VOGT, 1909 is disjointly distributed with a western population in the mountains of the Balkan Peninsula and an eastern one in the East Anatolian highlands, the Caucasus up to the Elburs.
 Lost in Germany, proven from Thuringia, Saxony and Bavaria (last find 1956).
 In Austria, with the exception of Burgenland, reported from all federal states.
 In Switzerland in the entire Alpine region and the Jura, historically also from the northern Alpine foothills.

 Habitat

 The species is found on sunny mountain slopes.
-It vafours dry and warm locations in the middle and high mountains.
+It favours dry and warm locations in the middle and high mountains.
 From the montane to the alpine altitude, in Central Europe already from 600 m.